 - 4 roma tomatoes, cut into round sections

-While bacon is baking, coat chicken in salt and pepper and cook on medium heat for about 5 minutes per side or until juices run clear.
-Set aside to cool to room temperature.
+- Season chicken with salt and pepper and cook over medium heat for about 5 minutes per side or until juices run clear and the internal temperature reaches 165°F. Set aside to cool to room temperature.

 - Pour vinaigrette over everything.